 Disaster Resistant.
 Concrete walls offer high durability and strength They are resistant to fires, wind, hurricanes, floods, earthquakes, wind-driven rain, and moisture damage.
 The use of concrete can even reduce fire insurance rates.
 Read more on Resilient Construction.

 Energy Performance.
 Houses constructed with concrete achieve energy savings by combining the thermal mass of concrete with the optimal amount of insulation in precast concrete walls.
 Compared to wood and steel, concrete structures allow minimal temperature fluctuations.
 Consequently, heating, ventilating, and air-conditioning can be designed with smaller-capacity equipment, saving money and resources.
 Additionally the wall acts as an air barrier, reducing air infiltration and saving more energy.

 Indoor Air Quality.
-Concrete has low VOC emittance and does not degrade indoor air quality.
+Concrete has low volatile organic compound (VOC) emittance and does not degrade indoor air quality.